 The University has made truly remarkable contributions to the sum of human understanding, with breakthrough ideas and discoveries that have changed the way we understand ourselves, our planet, and the universe around us.
-Yet the global and national and increasingly filled with uncertainty.
-In a world that is becoming - politically, economically, socially, and technologically - ever more interconnected but even less equal, the University's mission - "to contribute to society through the pursuit of education, learning and
+Yet the global and national contexts in which it operates are fast-changing and increasingly filled with uncertainty.
+In a world that is becoming - politically, economically, socially, and technologically - ever more interconnected but even less equal, the University's mission - "to contribute to society through the pursuit of education, learning and research at the highest international levels of excellence" - has never been more relevant.